Berenberg Bank Increases Lucara Diamond (OTCMKTS:LUCRF) Price Target to $0.90

-Lucara Diamond (OTCMKTS:LUCRF) had its price objective increased by Berenberg Bank from $0.80 to $0.90 in a research note issued to investors on Wednesday morning, The Fly reports.
-They currently have a hold rating on the stock.
+Lucara Diamond (OTCMKTS:LUCRF) had its price target boosted by equities researchers at Berenberg Bank from $0.80 to $0.90 in a report issued on Wednesday, The Fly reports.
+The brokerage currently has a “hold” rating on the stock.
+Berenberg Bank’s price target suggests a potential upside of 58.80% from the stock’s previous close.

-Separately, Scotiabank boosted their price objective on shares of Lucara Diamond from $0.55 to $0.70 and gave the company a sector perform rating in a research report on Wednesday, February 24th.
+Separately, Scotiabank boosted their target price on shares of Lucara Diamond from $0.55 to $0.70 and gave the company a “sector perform” rating in a research note on Wednesday, February 24th.

 Lucara Diamond Corp., a diamond mining company, engages in the acquisition, exploration, development, and operation of diamond properties in Africa.
 The company holds 100% interests in the Karowe mine located in Botswana.
 It also operates a digital diamond sales platform.
 The company was formerly known as Bannockburn Resources Limited and changed its name to Lucara Diamond Corp.